Meta Explains The Best Astrophotography Tips For Beginner Photographers

 Shooting in at night or in total darkness isn’t easy.
 Wearing a Low Power Red LED Headlamp and having a Red LED Micro-Flashlight attached to your Tripod can help maintain your night vision, while still illuminating your Camera and Tripod.
 If you park your vehicle by your camera setup, consider switching your vehicle’s Dome Lights to Red LED Dome Lights.

-Meta Reviews The Best Astrophotography Filters – Red Enhancer Filters or Didymium Filters to Reduce Light Pollution
+Meta Explains The Best Astrophotography Filters – Red Enhancer Filters or Didymium Filters to Reduce Light Pollution

 HOYA RA54 Red Enhancer Filters or Didymium Filters are commonly used to Shoot Astrophotography.
 Didymium is a mixture containing two rare earth elements, Praseodymium and Neodymium, used to tint Camera Filters to filter out light from 575nm to 600mn, which just happens to be the color of Sodium Vapor Streetlights (Photo: Left).
 The Award Winning Film (Video: Top), “Keep Looking Up”, a night sky time lapse film, was filmed entirely using a HOYA RA54 Red Enhancer Filter, with some amazing results!